YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 Excellent photographs and information about the old Grand Central Air Terminal are at the Davis-Monthan Airfield Web site at the link.
 At the link, near the bottom of the page, you'll find videos of GCAT.
 The videos are excellent in that they segue back and forth between modern views of the Terminal and views from the 30 years of its life between February 22, 1929 and July 15, 1959.

-Image, left, from this REFERENCE.
+Image, above, from this REFERENCE.
 The location of the original Grand Central Air Terminal is today a light industrial and residential area.
 Nothing is left of the original runway.
 The terminal building, however, still exists (see below) in its Spanish Colonial Revival and Art Deco grandeur.
 A movement is afoot to restore the building to its original configuration (more or less) when it was an airfield terminal.
 The link takes you to a blog that describes the plans (with drawings).
 Please notice and follow some of the other links from the blog page.
 From those and the information I present below, you will cheer this restoration effort.

 In 2002, the existing terminal building was the subject of a National Park Service (Western Region), U.S. Department of the Interior, Historic American Buildings Survey.
 A report was written that is available for download at the link (PDF 377kB).
 This 26-page report gives insight into the architecture and use of the building throughout its history.
 Further, a Web site, titled "Grand Central Air Terminal," was built around this report (texts from the report were incorporated into the site) and photographs were added, as well as a few other amenities.
 As well, the Library of Congress holds a group of very nice contemporary, black & white, 4" x 5" photographs of the exterior and interior of the Terminal.
 These photographs appear to have been taken in conjuction with the 2002 Historic American Buildings Survey, since they are marked with "HABS."
 Both the downloaded report and the Web site links are worth taking some time to study.